alexmacarthur/wp-complete-open-graph/readme.txt

 * Respect post/page excerpt when generating Open Graph descriptions.
 * Add feature to force all fallback settings at once.
 * Improve image filtering to prevent potential bugs.

+= 3.2.1 =
+* Fix bug pulling Open Graph data from first post on any archive page; instead, it falls back to global settings.
+* Slightly improve efficiency of generating Open Graph markup for each page.

 == Feedback ==